Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Supplementary Information

 \subsection{Influence of the electrode field-of-view}

-In the main paper we considered that the contribution of a spiking neuron to the electrode signal decays with distance $d$ as $\sim 1/d$.
-The precise way neuronal activity is recorded by extracellular electrodes depends on factors such as neuronal morphology and the level of correlation between synapses~\cite{Einevoll2013, Linden2011}.
-Nevertheless, we can study the impact of a varying electrode field-of-view by changing the electrode contribution of a spike to $\sim 1/d^{\gamma}$ with $1 \le \gamma \le 2$.
-Note that $\gamma=1$ corresponds to an electric monopole, while $\gamma=2$ corresponds to an electric dipole \Dash which has a considerably smaller spatial reach.
+In the main paper we considered that the contribution of a spiking neuron to the electrode signal decays with distance $d$ as $\sim 1/d$ (see Ref.~\cite{Pettersen2008,Einevoll2013}).
+The precise way neuronal activity is recorded by extracellular electrodes depends on many factors such as neuronal morphology and the level of correlation between synapses~\cite{Einevoll2013, Linden2011}.
+Because it is difficult to account for all relevant factors, we instead prioritized a simple, mechanistic approach.